Sarthak-Nigam/Hotel-Booking-Analysis/README.md

 - total_of_special_requests: total no. of special request.
 - reservation_status: Whether a customer has checked out or canceled,or not showed
 - reservation_status_date: Date of making reservation status.

 Total number of rows in data: 119390
 Total number of columns: 32

-Data Cleaning and Feature Engineering
+Data Cleaning and Feature Engineering<br>
 (1) Handling null values
 Null values in columns company and agent were replaced by 0.
 Null values in column country were replaced by 'others'.
 Null values in column children were replaced by the mean of the column.

 (2) Removing Duplicate rows
 All duplicate rows were dropped.

 (3) Converting columns to appropriate data types Changed data type of children, company, agent to int type.

 (4) Renaming the columns
-The adr column was renamed for better understanding to average_daily_rate (4) Removing outliers
+The adr column was renamed for better understanding to average_daily_rate

+(4) Removing outliers
 One outlier was found in the average_daily_rate column.
 Dropping them.

 (5) Creating new columns
 Creating new column Total_stay by adding stays_in_weekend_nights+stays_in_week_nights.
 Creating new column Total_members by adding adults+children+babies.

-Exploratory Data Analysis
+Exploratory Data Analysis<br>
 Performed EDA and tried answering the following questions:

  Q1) Which hotel has more no of bookings and What is the  percentage of bookings in each hotel ?